 1 tablespoon extra virgin olive oil

 Combine the dry ingredients in a bowl and use a balloon whisk to mix well and aerate.
-Make a well and pour in 1¼ cups water, the sourdough starter, and olive oil.
+Make a well and pour in 1¼ cups of water, the sourdough starter, and olive oil.

 Use a spatula to mix well for one minute resulting in a thick cake-like batter (add extra water as needed to achieve this).
 Set aside the dough for several minutes and replenish the sourdough starter.